-It looks at the output from the calculation of my business Greenhouse Gas emissions and the practical steps to reduce the emissions as the consequence of declaring a Climate Emergency on behalf of my business through the UN Climate Change’s Climate Neutral Now programme & for my commitments to Pledge to Net Zero.
+It looks at the output from the calculation of my business Greenhouse Gas emissions and the practical steps to reduce the emissions as the consequence of declaring a Climate Emergency on behalf of my business through the UN Climate Change’s Climate Neutral Now programme, which is closing in 2023, my commitments to Pledge to Net Zero & SME Climate Commitment.

-It is an update to my earlier articles reporting on my company’s carbon footprint in previous years: What is my Company’s Carbon Footprint? and What is my Company’s Carbon Footprint Report for 2021 / 2022? & What is my Company’s Carbon Footprint 2020?,
+It is an update to my earlier articles reporting on my company’s carbon footprint in previous years: What is my Company’s Carbon Footprint?, What is my Company’s Carbon Footprint Report for 2021 / 2022?, What is my Company’s Carbon Footprint Report for 2021 / 2022? & What is my Company’s Carbon Footprint 2020?,

 If you missed earlier posts in this series: How to declare a Climate Emergency? , How I declared a Climate Emergency?, What I did after I declared a Climate Emergency? & How to calculate Greenhouse Gas emissions for a Climate Emergency?, you can catch-up on the steps taken on behalf of my environmental consultancy to declare a Climate Emergency.